OUR MISSION STATEMENT

 If a problem is considered so serious as to warrant exclusion from school then the procedures laid down by the city council under section 22 – 27 of the Education Act will be followed.

 We encourage children to share all their learning with their parents and we welcome your help, encouragement and co-operation with this.
-In view of the age of the children we feel that a maximum of 20 minutes homework daily is sufficient.
+Further information regarding homework for each year group can be found in the homework policy.
 This will cover a variety of aspects of work including taking a reading book home and maths activities.
+Sometimes homework will be set online and parents are encouraged to inform their child's teacher if they are unable to access this at home.
 Parents are informed of what the teacher wishes the child to learn and the ways in which they can help, and are encouraged to ask the teacher if there is anything they are unclear about.

 Provision for the Arts